-Professional development Plan Specific Objective Measurement Attainable Relevance Time Frame Achieved?
-Y/N Example: Job shadow senior/ manager for a day Follow a full day of activities Yes, with permission to spend a day away from my regular work Gain insight into what a manager does and what skills are needed Set up a day this week.
+Professional development Plan Measurement Attainable Relevance Time Frame Achieved?
+Y/N Follow a full day of activities Yes, with permission to spend a day away from my regular work Gain insight into what a manager does and what skills are needed Set up a day this week.
+Complete next week Follow a full day of Measurement Attainable Follow a full day of activities Yes, with permission to spend a day away from Measurement Attainable Relevance Follow a full day of activities Yes, with permission to spend a day away from manager does and what Gain insight into what a manager does and what Measurement Attainable Relevance Time Frame Follow a full day of activities Yes, with permission to spend a day away from manager does and what Set up a day this week.
 Complete next week